bradjd1/garden/README.md

 I started by creating screen ideas in excel.
 Next I drafted what tables and columns I would need and identified primary and foreign keys.
 My initial plan was to have a Garden object and add seeds to it.
 After consulting with the class instructor, we changed the model to create a list of seeds and add them to a garden.
 He also suggested that I start by building the seeds and garden routs, and add the foreign keys in through migration instead of trying to build then into the original design.
 Based on that advice, I built the seeds and garden routes, added CRUD capabilities, then used migrate to built the link from seeds to gardens.
 The application was put in a GitHub repository and published using Heroku.
 I added a .css file and gave everything a background color and formated the textarea boxes a bit.

 tables:

 Gardens
-id: integer PK, FK to Seeds
+* id: integer PK, FK to Seeds
-npx sequelize model:generate --name Garden --attributes id:integer,seedId:string,year:string,notes:string
+* npx sequelize model:generate --name Garden --attributes id:integer,seedId:string,year:string,notes:string

 Seeds
-seedId:int PK
+* seedId:int PK
-npx sequelize model:generate --name Seed --attributes seedId:string,name:string,variety:string,yrPurchased:string,price:decimal(5,2),purch_from:string,catSeedId:string,desc:string,purch_again:string
+* npx sequelize model:generate --name Seed --attributes seedId:string,name:string,variety:string,yrPurchased:string,price:decimal(5,2),purch_from:string,catSeedId:string,desc:string,purch_again:string

 relationships:
-Gardens can have 0 to many seeds
+* Gardens can have 0 to many seeds
-Seeds can be in 0 to 1 Garden
+* Seeds can be in 0 to 1 Garden

-tables:
-Gardens
-id: integer PK, FK to Seeds
-npx sequelize model:generate --name Garden --attributes id:integer,seedId:string,year:string,notes:string

 Garden Screen
-<add garden> <list seeds>
+* <add garden> <list seeds>
 * year
 * delete
 * edit